 The Depository Trust Company, New York, New York, will be the initial Depositary with respect to the Notes.
 DTC has advised the Company and the Underwriter that it is a limited-purpose trust company organized under the laws of the State of New York, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the Exchange Act.
 DTC was created to hold securities of its participants and to facilitate the clearance and settlement of securities transactions among its participants in such securities through electronic book-entry changes in accounts of the participants, thereby eliminating the need for physical movement of securities certificates.
-DTC's participants include securities brokers and dealers (including the Underwriters), banks, trust companies, clearing corporations and DTC.
+DTC's participants include securities brokers and dealers (including the Underwriters), banks, trust companies, clearing corporations and certain other organizations, some of whom (and/or their representatives) own DTC.
 Access to DTC's book-entry system is also available to others, such as banks, dealers and trust companies that clear through or maintain a custodial relationship with a participant, either directly or indirectly.
 Persons who are not participants may beneficially own securities held by DTC only through participants.